 - Idealizing someone one moment and hating them the next

-- Very low frustration tolerance
+- Very low tolerance for frustration or disappointment

 - Intense fear of being abandoned or rejected

 - Disordered eating

 - Difficulty tolerating being alone or feeling lonely